-- Federal regulations stipulate that a student's SAP is monitored even if they are not receiving federal student aid. - Students who are reinstated to the University are still required to submit an appeal and a copy of their reinstatement conditions to the Office of Student Financial Services.
+- Federal regulations stipulate that a student's SAP is monitored even if they are not receiving federal student aid. - Students who are reinstated academically to the University are still required to submit a financial aid SAP appeal and a copy of their reinstatement conditions to the Office of Student Financial Services for financial aid review.
+An approved academic appeal does not guarantee an approved financial aid appeal.